 The data centre sector faces a growth paradox.
-One on hand, it benefits from seemingly unstoppable demand from a world ever more dependent on digital services, cloud applications and now AI.
+At one level, it benefits from seemingly unstoppable demand from a world ever more dependent on digital services, cloud applications and now AI.

 Simultaneously, there’s growing push back from communities concerned about the sector’s use of water, energy and other environmental impacts.
 This concern is causing development projects to fail in the planning and permission stages.
 Arup’s experience suggests that a more socially-angled approach to data centre development offers a better way forward for everyone.